Key Points

 Bichon Frise

 In fact, the Bichon makes a wonderful companion for apartment dwellers, seniors, and families with young children.
-Their soft curls aren’t likely to shed, earning them a reputation for being hypoallergenic.
+Their soft curls aren’t likely to shed, earning them a reputation for being one of the top fluffy hypoallergenic dog breeds.

 Maltese

 The silky white Maltese is another toy breed with princess-perfect locks.
-They’re quite small, usually weighing less than 7 pounds.
-(That’s a dog you can tuck right into your purse!)
+They’re one of the prettiest small fluffy dog breeds, usually weighing less than 7 pounds.

 As show dogs, Maltese have elegant coats that are often left to grow to the floor.
 However, many dog owners opt for more regular clipping for easier maintenance.
 The Maltese is more than just a pretty face, though – expect watchdog qualities, along with a stubborn nature that requires good training.